tomhendra/courses/11-master-the-coding-interview/README.md

   - Can I work with you? (behavioural)
   - Are you going to improve? (behavioural)

-- Before you enter interviews you need to have 2 - 4 stories prepared.
+- Before you enter interviews you need to have 2-4 stories prepared.
 - All behavioural questions in interview can be related back to these stories.
+- Should be about working on previous projects, the 1-2 big projects you have on your portfolio.
 - Stories should demonstrate the following qualities (the four heroes):

   1. Challenge - going through something challenging and how you overcame it.
   2. Technical - a difficult project fom your portfolio.
 You know a lot about it.
   3. Success - if you built something, what did you do.
 Past promotions.
   4. Leadership - are you the type of person who can take initiative.

+#### TODO: ----> Exercise: Hero Stories.

+Take 30 minutes of your time to write down 2~3 hero stories.
+Use these hero stories as your base when interviewing at any company.

 ### Tell me about yourself